twknab/sei/README.md

 // TODO: Add features

+- Scrapes all colleges from the College Board website and stores them in `colleges` table
+- Progress Bar
+- Throttling
+- Dry Run
+- Debugging
+- **TODO:
+- Error Handling
+- Logging

 ## Technical Concerns

 // TODO: Add technical concerns

 ## Improvements

+- Retry mechanism? (if error, retry after 5 seconds X number of times?)
-- Would be nice to add automated testing suite that runs on CI/CD pipeline
+- Add automated testing suite to repository that runs on CI/CD pipeline
-- Would be nice to add a frontend to the application to allow users to search for colleges by name, city, state, etc.
+- Add a frontend to the application to allow users to search for colleges by name, city, state, etc.
-- Would be nice to offer a public API to allow users to search for colleges by name, city, state, etc.
+- Add a public API to allow users to search for colleges by name, city, state, etc.

 ## Thank You Note